 A force is an influence, such as a push or pull, that makes an object accelerate.
 In physics, an object is said to accelerate when it changes either its speed or direction.
 Forces can either be contact forces, such as an object pushing another object, or non-contact forces, such as gravity or magnetism, which act invisibly over a distance.
+The SI unit used to measure the magnitude, or strength, of a force is called the newton (N), named after Isaac Newton.

 When two equal forces going the exact opposite direction meet, they cancel each other out perfectly.
 For example, if you and a friend each try to push a box with the same force, the box will not change its speed or direction.
 If, however, both forces act in the same direction, the forces get added together.
 So if you and a friend both push the same box from the same side this time, the box will accelerate twice as if you push it alone.